luisignaciomenendez/Tensorflow-installation-for-apple-M1-chip/README.md

 source ~/miniforge3/bin/activate

 ```
+Notice that this part is esencial as you need the environment to run on arm64 architecture and not the previous one (that's how the M1 is supposed to be handled).
+This part can be a nightmare to get other packages to work efficiently such as pyarrow.

 2. Make a virtual environment.
 Some editors ( I use Atom) have the option to build this automatically.
 An alternative is just to follow the guide in the link and doing it with `mkdir` or also via `conda`: